dreger/audaciousfox.net/content/masthead.md

 title: Masthead
 url: /masthead/
 ---
-Audacious Fox is written by K.Q.
-Dreger in Northeast Ohio.
+Audacious Fox is produced by K.Q.
+Dreger.

 Correspondence is cheerfully received on Twitter, [@Dreger](https://twitter.com/dreger) or over email at <comments@dreger.me>.
 For sensitive messages, I'm `dreger` on Telegram and [Keybase][].